annemargalith/is477-fall2023-final-project/README.md

 1. Clone this repository.
 2. Install Docker on your device.

-3. To rerun the data preparation script:
+3. To rerun all of the scripts use the following:

-docker run -v ${PWD}:/is477 annem6/is477-fall2023-final-project:v1 python scripts/prepare_data.py

-4. To rerun the data analysis script:

-docker run -v ${PWD}:/is477 annem6/is477-fall2023-final-project:v1 python scripts/analysis.py

-5. To rerun the data profile script:

-docker run -v ${PWD}:/is477 annem6/is477-fall2023-final-project:v1 python scripts/profiles.py
+docker run -v ${PWD}:/is477 annem6/is477-fall2023-final-project:v1 snakemake --cores 1 reproduce

-The workflow can also be ran by using snakemake and running the following codes:

-- snakemake --cores 1 prepare
-- snakemake --cores 1 profile
-- snakemake --cores 1 analyze
+This utilizes both our docker image and our snakefile to run our workflow.

+4. To clean all outputs you can run:

-Or you can run all of the workflow by doing: snakemake --cores 1 reproduce
+docker run -v ${PWD}:/is477 annem6/is477-fall2023-final-project:v1 snakemake --cores 1 reproduce --delete-all-output

 ## License